JoaoOMago/JoaoOMago/README.md

 I did my high school education at ETEC Pedro Ferreira alves as a Mechatronic technician in Mogi Mirim.

-Here is a random fact about me - I have been on this planet for **7914 days**.
+Here is a random fact about me - I have been on this planet for **7915 days**.

-And here is a just a random fact -  **Pancakes are served for breakfast, lunch and dinner in Australia**.
+And here is a just a random fact -  **The first human heart transplant happened on December 3, 1967.
+Unfortunately the patient only lived for eighteen days, succumbing in the end to pneumonia**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)